 How can you tell?
 If there’s anything made of plastic that would need to hold the dog in an accident, it’s not safe.
 Plastic snaps will break.
 Make sure the only plastic buckles or snaps are ones to adjust the sizing of the harness, or for the ease of putting it on the dog.
 Anything holding the dog in the seat should not be plastic.
 Also look at the stitching, straps, snaps and other hardware.
 Do they look strong enough to remain intact if over 1,000 pounds of force is suddenly applied?

 Unfortunately, not all pet seat belts are created equal.
 Only a few are accident rated.
 This means they’re tested to be able to withstand the forces mentioned above.
-Consumer Reports has shared some of these results – you can find them here.

 Some people forego the seat belt restraints and instead use a crate in the car to keep the dog contained.
 However, if you do use a crate, there are certain things to think about to ensure safety all around.